watir/watirbook/installation/windows.md

     Driver info: driver.version: OperaDriver
       (com.opera.core.systems.scope.exceptions.ResponseNotReceivedException)

-Windows XP said:

-    Selenium::WebDriver::Error::UnhandledError: Could not start the process:
-    Cannot run program
-    "C:\Documents and Settings\zeljko\.launcher\launcher-win32-i86pc.exe":
-    CreateProcess error=14001, This application has failed to start because the application configuration is incorrect.
-Reinstalling the application may fix this problem
-    Build info: version: '2.5.0', revision: '13516', time: '2011-08-23 18:29:57'
-    System info: os.name: 'Windows XP', os.arch: 'x86', os.version: '5.1',
-      java.version: '1.6.0_26'
-    Driver info: driver.version: OperaDriver (org.openqa.selenium.WebDriverException)

-On Windows 7 and Vista, IRB said `No response in a timely fashion`.
+IRB said `No response in a timely fashion`.
 Then I got Windows Firewall popup.
-Since I do not know what to do with it, I just close it.
+Since I do not know what to do with it, just close the popup.

 ![Windows Firewall blocking Java](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/windows/java.png)\